top of page

 The Full Story

 Eric Temple has been producing award-winning documentaries and non-fiction media since 1982.
-He has won five regional Emmy Awards, sixteen Telly Awards, and recognition from prestigious film festivals worldwide.
-While working as a producer and environmental reporter at the PBS station in Phoenix, he produced two documentaries on critical issues affecting the Navajo Nation.
-One of these films, Uranium: The Navajo Legacy, was the first-ever documentary to bring to light the issue of radioactive contamination from uranium mining on the Navajo reservation.
-A second documentary on poverty on the Navajo reservation was a companion film that highlighted a broad range of economic issues affecting the tribe.
-Both of these films were aired nationally on PBS in 1983.
-The years between 1984 and 1991 were spent producing a nightly magazine program (Evening/PM Magazine) that aired on Group W television stations nationwide.
+His accolades include five regional Emmy Awards and sixteen Telly Awards, along with recognition at prestigious film festivals worldwide.
+As a producer and environmental reporter at the PBS station in Phoenix, he created two influential documentaries on critical issues facing the Navajo Nation.
+His groundbreaking film, Uranium: The Navajo Legacy, was the first documentary to expose the radioactive contamination from uranium mining on the Navajo reservation.
+A companion piece focused on poverty within the same community, shedding light on the tribe's economic challenges.
+Both films received national airtime on PBS in 1983.

-In 1992, Temple produced and directed the independent documentary Edward Abbey: A Voice in the Wilderness.
-This biography of the late environmental author was shown on PBS and in multiple film festivals, including the Santa Barbara International Film Festival, the Mill Valley Film Festival, and the Environmental Film Festival in Washington, DC.
-It also won Best Documentary and Best of Show at the 1994 Utah Film & Video Festival and is still popular after over three decades.
+Between 1984 and 1991, Temple produced Evening/PM Magazine, a nightly magazine program broadcast on Group W television stations nationwide.
+In 1992, he produced and directed Edward Abbey: A Voice in the Wilderness, a biography of the noted environmental author.
+This film was showcased on PBS and at various film festivals, including the Santa Barbara International Film Festival and the Mill Valley Film Festival.
+It won Best Documentary and Best of Show at the 1994 Utah Film & Video Festival and remains popular more than three decades later.

 Let’s Work Together